Home

 094 There is no car traffic.
 Our encounters

-on the lonely dusty sand track is an oxcart
+on the lonely dusty sand track are an oxcart

 on its way to the village …..